 See the notes on Elimination Kinetics.

-Development of a new drug can take around 10–15 years and can cost billions of dollars.
-Most of drugs fail in early clinical trials either due to toxicity or solubility/stability issues.
+The development of a new drug can take around 10–15 years and can cost billions of dollars.
+Most of the drugs fail in early clinical trials either due to toxicity or solubility/stability issues.
 There are several steps in the development of novel drugs.